ICGC-TCGA-PanCancer/DEWrapperWorkflow/README.md

 ### DEWrapperWorkflow

+#### Option 1 - Pull from Docker Hub (preferred option)

+The simplest way to get DEWrapper is to pull it from dockerhub by executing the following command:

+      docker pull pancancer/dewrapper:1.0.6

-#### Option 1 - Download
+#### Option 2 - Download

-I uploaded a copy of the .zip for the DEWrapperWorkflow to Amazon S3 to save you the build time.
+If you are unable to build docker images locally, there is a copy of the .zip for the DEWrapperWorkflow in Amazon S3 to save you the build time:

         wget https://s3.amazonaws.com/oicr.workflow.bundles/released-bundles/Workflow_Bundle_DEWrapperWorkflow_1.0.6_SeqWare_1.1.1.zip
         mkdir /workflows/Workflow_Bundle_DEWrapperWorkflow_1.0.6_SeqWare_1.1.1/
         java -cp seqware-distribution-1.1.1-full.jar net.sourceforge.seqware.pipeline.tools.UnZip --input-zip Workflow_Bundle_DEWrapperWorkflow_1.0.6_SeqWare_1.1.1.zip --output-dir /workflows/Workflow_Bundle_DEWrapperWorkflow_1.0.6_SeqWare_1.1.1/

-#### Option 2 - Build
+#### Option 3 - Build

-Next, you will need to build a copy of the workflow wrappering the DKFZ and EMBL pipelines.
+If you wish to build DEWrapper from scratch, you can.
+Use these steps to build a copy of the workflow wrapping the DKFZ and EMBL pipelines:

         git clone git@github.com:ICGC-TCGA-PanCancer/DEWrapperWorkflow.git
         git checkout 1.0.6